-The finishes for CliqStudios Signature and Signature Plus lines were developed with Akzo-Nobel, a world leader in high-end paints and coatings.
+The finishes for CliqStudios Signature were developed with Akzo-Nobel, a world leader in high-end paints and coatings.
 Our stain finishes are applied in a five-step color process that includes equalizing stains, toners, sanding and hand wiping to achieve depth and color consistency.
 Paint finishes begin with a flexible vinyl primer followed by a tough enamel color coat.
 Paints and stain finishes are finalized with a heat-cured topcoat varnish with UV inhibitors to protect and strengthen the durability of the finish.

 Our stain process enhances the color of the wood and accentuates the natural subtleties of the grain.
 Stains come in a variety of tones and colors, ranging from light to dark and subdued to rich.
 The final effect will depend on the wood species and beautiful natural variations.
 Our kitchen cabinet face, door and drawer fronts are constructed with solid birch, maple, American cherry and oak.

 Painted cabinet finishes hide all wood grain patterns.
 In the construction of our painted cabinets, we combine hardwood door frames with medium-density fiberboard (MDF) center panels to minimize paint cracking at joints during changes in temperature and humidity.
 Our cabinets are available in shades of white and a number of designer paint colors.